learn-co-students/twitter-api-todo-web-121117/README.md

 *Make sure you `bundle install` from the terminal in the directory of this lab to get the necessary gems!*

 1 .
 Let's get our API key!
 If you don't have a Twitter account, sign up for one first.
 Twitter, by the way, is an important communication space for the tech community.
 You don't have to tweet about celebrities!
 You can follow your favorite developers and companies and learn about new technologies––not to mention share your own work and questions!
 Okay, now that we all have Twitter accounts, let's create a new application on Twitter to get our API keys.
 You can do that at [Twitter Apps](https://apps.twitter.com/).
-Navigate to the the `API Keys` section of your application page, and, scroll down and click the "generate access token" button to get your consumer token, consumer secret, access token and access token secret. **Important:** If the Twitter API gives you an error when you try to generate your access token and access secret, you can use the following fake tokens for the purpose of the test suite.
+Navigate to the `API Keys` section of your application page, and, scroll down and click the "generate access token" button to get your consumer token, consumer secret, access token and access token secret. **Important:** If the Twitter API gives you an error when you try to generate your access token and access secret, you can use the following fake tokens for the purpose of the test suite.
 If you have to use fake tokens, note that you will be unable to complete the bonus section of this lab.

 Fake tokens: